 Every feature passes a simple test: does it make life easier for the IT, security, or compliance team running it?

 The best security feels like nothing at all.
-Plug in, get to work — friction is the enemy of adoption.
+Install once, get to work — friction is the enemy of adoption.

 SecKonnect started with a frustrating observation: every major breach we read about — credential stuffing, VPN exploitation, lateral movement after a single phish — pointed back to a software trust boundary that had no business being trusted in the first place.